xraypy/xraylarch/doc/installation/index.rst

 .. _larch github repository:            http://github.com/xraypy/xraylarch

 The latest version of Larch is 0.9.27 (December 2015).
-Larch is in active development, so there many be bugs and unintended features, and there are definitely some missing desired features.
+Larch is in active development, so there may be bugs and unintended features, and there are definitely some missing desired features.
 Still, most of what is in Larch is working, stable, and ready for use.

 There are several ways to download and install Larch.
-Starting with Larch 0.9.27, the **recommended** way to run Larch is with `Anaconda Python
+Starting with Larch 0.9.27, the **recommended** way to install and run Larch on Windows and Mac OS X is with `Anaconda Python <http://www.continuum.io/>`_ (version 2.7:
-<http://www.continuum.io/>`_ (version 2.7: Note that Larch does not yet
-work with Python 3. series).
+Note that Larch does not yet work with Python 3. series).
 For Windows, a binary installer may be available soon, though this is not updated as often as the source code or Anaconda package.
-In addition, Larch can be installed from its source code.
-Each of these is described in more detail below.
+In addition, Larch can be installed from its source code, which works easily on most modern Linux systems.

 Using Anaconda Python 2.7